jessecogollo/arrayMethods/README.md

 The `.filter` method creates a new array with all elements that pass the test implemented by the provided function.
 This method receive 1 param and is a function

+### .find
+The `.find` method return the first the value of the first element in the array that satisfies the provided testing function.
+This method receive 1 param and is a function

 ###